Menu

 Religious Education

-Religious Education Link Governor - Reverend Stephen Crook
+RE Governor - Reverend Stephen Crook

 We believe that RE has an important part to play in promoting spiritual, moral, social, cultural, cultural diversity and intellectual development of pupils.
 Pupils need to be aware that human life is not merely material life, and be open to the possibility of transcendent or spiritual life, exploring such experiences in their own lives and the lives of others.
 They need to approach sensitively and respectfully, the beliefs, actions and feelings of all people, so that they can take full part in building a more cohesive community, where people of different religions and of no religion, can live well together.
 By understanding the relationships between individuals and the community in religious life, developing appropriate ways of communicating their own thoughts, feelings and responses, and applying these to their own beliefs, values and attitudes, the pupils will have a more sympathetic awareness of the needs and feelings of others.
 This will enable them to cope with the responsibilities and experiences of adult life.